GET HARD RESULTS. Start here

 Penis sleeves and other sex toys

-These alternatives vary in effectiveness, results and potential to cause side effects.
+These alternatives vary in effectiveness, results and potential to cause side effects and complications.
 We’ve discussed each option below, including how it works and what you can expect in terms of penis size and sexual function.

 Penis enlargement surgery, or penile elongation surgery, involves cutting the penile suspensory ligament — a ligament at the top of your penis that holds your penis against the pubic bone and supports it when it’s erect.